ProvCheck Terms and Conditions

 (i) under the third-party intellectual rights indemnity in clause 7.5(a); or

-(ii) under or in connection with the Agreement for:
+(ii) under or in connection with these Terms for:

 (b) Clause 10.2 does not apply to limit the Client’s liability: